Chen Hao (footballer, born 2002)

-Chen Hao (陈灏; born 11 January 2002) is a Chinese professional footballer who currently plays as a midfielder for Hong Kong Premier League club Rangers.
+Chen Hao (陈灏; born 11 January 2002) is a professional footballer who currently plays as a midfielder for Hong Kong Premier League club Rangers.
+Born in China, he acquired his HKSAR passport in September 2026.

 Club career

 Born in Qingyuan, Guangdong, Chen started playing football in primary school, before moving to Spain at the age of twelve to join the academy of Valencia, as part of the Wanda Group initiative to bring young Chinese players to Spanish clubs.
 In 2018, he transferred to Villarreal, after the Wanda Group terminated their deal with Valencia.

 Due to the COVID-19 pandemic in Spain, Chen returned to Guangzhou, before moving to Hong Kong in November 2021.
 Following a trial at Sham Shui Po, he signed for First Division team North District, while training with Premier League side Resources Capital.

 On 8 August 2022, Chen joined Hong Kong Premier League club Sham Shui Po.
 On 1 October, he scored the first professional career goal in a 1–5 Sapling Cup defeat against Tai Po.
 On 2 April 2023, he scored his second goal of the season, in a 3–2 win over Tai Po in the Sapling Cup.
 His goal from just outside the box was voted as the Goal of the Month.

 On 25 August 2024, HKFC head coach Chancey Cooke revealed that the club secured the signing of Chen in which he featured during a pre-season friendly fixture against Central & Western.

 On 27 July 2025, Chen joined Rangers.